expo/expo/docs/pages/build-reference/how-tos.md

   - iOS - runs after `yarn install` and `pod install`.
 - `eas-build-on-success` - this hook is triggered at the end of the build process if the build was successful.
 - `eas-build-on-error` - this hook is triggered at the end of the build process if the build failed.
-- `eas-build-on-success` - this hook is triggered at the end of the build process.
+- `eas-build-on-complete` - this hook is triggered at the end of the build process.
 You can check the build's status with the `EAS_BUILD_STATUS` environment variable.
 It's either `finished` or `errored`.

 This is an example of how your package.json might look like: